 Requirements to declare the major

-You must have two of the three prerequisite courses completed or in progress, and have a 2.0 GPA in the coursework for the major.
+You must have two of the three prerequisite courses completed or in progress and enrolled in the third, and have a 2.0 GPA in the coursework for the major.

 How can you declare the major?

 - Fill in completely the "Application and Petition to Declare Major".

 - If not posted to your CalCentral, provide a copy of transcript listing courses that satisfy the major prerequisites that you took anywhere other than Berkeley, with grades (Transcrips are available on our CalCentral system for Cal students)

 - Meet with the Undergraduate Adviser in 215 Kroeber during office hours (Monday-Friday 10-12 & 1-4)